 Drew University Tax Credit Information

-Drew University’s Business Office will be preparing 1098-T tax forms electronically in January, 2013.
+Drew University’s Business Office will be preparing 1098-T tax forms electronically every year in January.
 You will be notified via email when your electronic 1098-T is available for viewing on TreeHouse.
 For more information on electronic consent, please visit our 1098-T Electronic Consent page.
+Please note that Drew acknowledges and closely follows the Family Educational Rights and Privacy Act (FERPA).

 On the 1098T form, Drew University reported the total amount billed for qualified tuition and related expenses in box 2.